Cancer prevention: Dietary

 While many dietary recommendations have been proposed to reduce the risk of cancer, the evidence to support them is not definitive.
 The primary dietary factors that increase risk are obesity and alcohol consumption; with a diet low in fruits and vegetables and high in red meat being implicated but not confirmed.
-A 2014 meta-analysis did not find a relationship between fruits and vegetables and cancer.
-Consumption of coffee is associated with a reduced risk of liver cancer.
-Studies have linked excessive consumption of red or processed meat to an increased risk of breast cancer, colon cancer, and pancreatic cancer, a phenomenon which could be due to the presence of carcinogens in meats cooked at high temperatures.
-Dietary recommendations for cancer prevention typically include an emphasis on vegetables, fruit, whole grains, and fish, and an avoidance of processed and red meat (beef, pork, lamb), animal fats, and refined carbohydrates.
+A 2014 meta-analysis did not find a relationship between consuming fruits and vegetables and reduced cancer risk.